0xAli0/Custom-Token-Airdrop-for-Solana/README.md

 ```
 this command will start your airdrop

-If you have a problem do not hesitate to contact me.
+If you have a problem don't be shy to contact me.
 I will help you
 ## Contact